Introduction:

 - circuit 4: accessories such as engine brake, air horn, and cab suspension

 - circuit 5: air suspension.
 Previously, the air suspension was connected to circuit 4.
-In new vehicles, this circuit is tapped before the valve due to a higher pressure and fast response time.
+On newer vehicles, this circuit is tapped off before the valve due to a higher pressure and fast response time.

 The image below shows the three circuits of the brake system, which are separated in the four-circuit protection valve.
 The service brake consists of circuit 1 (blue for the front axle) and circuit 2 (red for the rear axle).
-Both circuits have their own air tanks (5 and 6 in the image), with the air pressure at approximately 10 bar.
+Both circuits have their own air tanks (5 and 6 in the image), with the air pressure being about 10 bar.
 The parking brake / emergency brake (green) has its own air tank (4).
-The air pressure is approximately 8 bar.
+The air pressure is about 8 bar.

 Legend: